|1 Crore+ students have signed up on EduRev. Have you?|

 Q 1.
 Write short notes on

-(a) Bacteria: Bacteria are single-celled microorganisms.
-They can survive under all types of environment, ranging from ice cold climate to hot springs and deserts to marshy lands.
+Ans. (a) Bacteria: Bacteria are single-celled microorganisms.
+They can survive in all types of environments, ranging from ice-cold climates to hot springs and deserts to marshy lands.
 Bacteria can be seen under a microscope which enlarges their image from a hundred to a thousand times.
 They are of spiral shape or rod shape.

-(a) Protozoa: Protozoa are unicellular animals.
-Some are free-living, others are parasites.
-Several parasitic protozoans cause diseases in human beings, domestic animals and plants.
+Ans. (a) Protozoa: Protozoa are unicellular animals.
+Some are free-living, and others are parasites.
+Several parasitic protozoans cause diseases in human beings, domestic animals, and plants.
 For example, Plasmodium, a protozoan, causes malaria.

 Q 3.
 What do you mean by friendly microbes?

+Ans.
 Yeast reproduces rapidly and produces carbon dioxide during respiration.
-Bubbles of gas fill the dough (mixture of atta or maida and some sugar and water) and increase its volume.
-This is the basic of using yeast in baking industry.
+Bubbles of gas fill the dough (a mixture of atta or maida and some sugar and water) and increase its volume.
+This is the basis of using yeast in the baking industry.

 Wheat Flour (Maida) with Yeast Powder